opencor/opencor.github.io/user/_sources/plugins/editing/cellmlAnnotationView.rst.txt

    :align: center
    :scale: 25%

-The ontological term you have added cannot be added anymore, but it can be removed by clicking on its corresponding |oxygenActionsListRemove| button.
+The ontological term you have added cannot be added anymore, but it can be removed by clicking on the corresponding |oxygenActionsListRemove| button.

 .. |oxygenActionsListRemove| image:: ../../pics/oxygen/actions/list-remove.png
    :class: inlineicon
    :width: 16px

 Now, say that you also want to add another ontological term.
-You can do so by clicking on its corresponding |oxygenActionsListAdd| button, but also by entering its resource-id duple, e.g. ``go/GO:0005248`` (i.e. ``<resource>/<id>``) in the term field.
+You can do so by clicking on the corresponding |oxygenActionsListAdd| button, but also by entering its resource-id duple (e.g., ``go/GO:0005248``; i.e. ``<resource>/<id>``) in the term field.
-OpenCOR will recognise this "term" as being a resource-id duple and will offer you to add its corresponding ontological term directly:
+OpenCOR will recognise this "term" as being a resource-id duple and will offer you to add the corresponding ontological term directly:

 .. image:: pics/CellMLAnnotationViewScreenshot10.png
    :align: center